FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 This is no longer the case.
 MDG has created [Galaxy](https://www.meteor.com/hosting), an all in one paid hosting solution for Meteor apps.

-The Open Source community has also built deployment solutions.
-The 2 most popular are:

-- [MUP](https://github.com/zodern/meteor-up) Built by Arounoda Surispala, a hero in the Meteor OS community.
-- [meteor-now](https://www.npmjs.com/package/meteor-now) Built on the fantastic **[Now](https://zeit.co/now)** Node deployment tool.
-  Install Now and deploy your example app to see just how easy it is...

 ---

 # Meteor's Parts